MLCochrane/rain-clone/README.md

 # Frontend Boiler

 Simple boilerplate for frontend projects allowing you to get up and running quick!
-Using handlebars, SCSS, an OOP javascript structure and webpack this lets you focus on creating and not worrying about setting up your environment.
+Using handlebars, SCSS, Typescript.

 ## Getting Started